stat6250-w18/course-questions-wiki/week-07/README.md

 - Question (tchan49-stat6250):When you only want to select only the last observation of the dataset, do you put end=last at the end of SET statement ot DATA step?
 - Answer (tchan49-stat6250): At the end of SET statement and also finish it with "if last;" at the end of data step before run statement.
 - *Question* (jbettonville-stat6250): Can (and should) the END= option be used to return the index of the final observation in a data set?
-- Question (aguenane−stat6250): Is “LAST” a SAS defined statement or is it a variable?
+- Question (aguenane−stat6250): When does continuous looping occur and how can we avoid it?